linuxprogramking/LinuxToolkit/README.md

 If you feel stuck at any stage press 'enter' or wait for uprgades/ updates to fully finish before cancelling.

+CPU % utilisation averages will not work on virtual machines.
+I will in future add a clause specific for VMs.

 Any advice/suggestions(/job opportunities!) can be relayed to my email, I can be contacted on linuxprogramking@outlook.com